marvink-s/etl_energy_data/README.md

 ### Features
 - Retrieves a list of timestamps from the API.
 - Fetches time series data for each timestamp, including timestamps and market prices.
-- Combines all fetched data into a single pandas DataFrame.
-- Exports the final data to `market_prices.csv`.